1 July 2022

 Setting clear goals and KPIs is essential if you want a productive partnership.
 You should be reviewing your performance against your goals and KPIs at least once a month.

-Different channels will have different metrics to report on, but the key thing is to make sure that at the outset of the partnership you set clear goals and expectations and that you keep those goals and expectations front of mind as much as possible.
+Different channels will have different metrics to report on, but the key thing is to make sure that at the outset of the partnership you set clear goals and expectations and that you keep those goals and expectations front of mind.

-Get a deep dive on how to set goals and brief an agency or partner here.
+Get a deep dive on how to set goals and brief an agency and how to get maximum value from your marketing suppliers

 When should you bring work in-house?